UK real estate law is derived from common law and statutory legislation. In relation to the latter, the primary legislation comprises:

 A lender cannot generally be liable for environmental damage unless it is responsible for the cause or knowingly permits the damage.
-A lender does, however, need to be mindful that if it takes possession of the property at enforcement of its security, it may then have a liability relating to any environmental issues as an owner of the contaminated land or a knowing permitter.
+A lender does, however, need to be mindful that if it takes possession of the property at enforcement of its security, it may then have a liability relating to any environmental issues as an owner of contaminated land or as a knowing permitter.

 The secured interests of a lender are not affected by the insolvency of a borrower.
-However, during an administration a lender may not start or continue legal proceedings against the company and/or enforce security without leave of the court.
+However, during an administration, a lender may not start or continue legal proceedings against the company and/or enforce security without leave of the court.

-Government plans and development aspirations are contained in policy statements, including in the National Planning Policy Framework (NPPF), which applies only to England.
-This provides the programme for generating local plans for housing and other development.
+Government plans and development aspirations are contained in policy statements, including the National Planning Policy Framework (NPPF), which applies only to England.
+This provides the programme for generating local plans for housing and other developments.
 It is against the background of these local plans that applications for planning permission are determined.

-LPAs are also motivated to prepare a local plan which sets planning policies in a local authority area.
-If there is no local plan, LPAs will be deemed to adopt a "presumption in favour of sustainable development".
+The local planning authorities (LPAs) are also motivated to prepare a local plan which sets planning policies in a local authority area.
+If there is no local plan, LPAs will be deemed to adopt a “presumption in favour of sustainable development‟.
 See 1.4 Proposals for Reform.

 The LPA will decide if a proposed development of a property should be permitted.